clreinki/openvpn-install/README.md

 ## openvpn-install
-OpenVPN [road warrior](http://en.wikipedia.org/wiki/Road_warrior_%28computing%29) installer for Debian, Ubuntu and CentOS.
+VPN-in-a-Box is an OpenVPN installer for Debian 8 , Ubuntu 14.04/16.04, and CentOS 6/7.
+It is built upon the work of [Nyr's OpenVPN scripts](https://github.com/Nyr/openvpn-install).

 This script will let you setup your own VPN server in no more than a minute, even if you haven't used OpenVPN before.
-It has been designed to be as unobtrusive and universal as possible.
+It has been designed to be as simple and secure.

 ### Installation
 Run the script and follow the assistant:

-`wget https://git.io/vpn -O openvpn-install.sh && bash openvpn-install.sh`
+`wget https://git.io/vSAjf -O openvpn-install.sh && bash openvpn-install.sh`

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

-### I want to run my own VPN but don't have a server for that
-You can get a little VPS for just $2.99/month at [Bandwagon Host](https://bandwagonhost.com/aff.php?aff=575&pid=12).

-### Donations

-If you want to show your appreciation, you can donate via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VBAYDL34Z7J6L) or [Bitcoin](https://pastebin.com/raw/M2JJpQpC).
-Thanks!
+### Note about .ovpn distribution
+Typically, you want to distribute the .ovpn client files in a secure manner (such as using SFTP to download them from your server.
+However, I've included a QR code generator that provides an HTTP link to the .ovpn file for easy installation on mobile devices.
+Note that this is not securely transmitted and is optionally there if you prefer the ease of access.